sofwerx/swx-devops/README.md

 - Public keys are stored in the gpg/ folder in the swx-devops GitHub repo, and each server's gpg/ folder is populated from there.

+*If you wish to ssh into the VM, you will need to configure both the VirtualBox network adapter and the /etc/ssh/sshd_config file to allow this.
+Please see VirtualBox and Debian Linux documentation for futher information.*

 ## Initialize Environment
 #### At a shell window or terminal/ssh command line: